-There's actually three types of walker available today, the seated, walking and trailer types.
+There's actually three types of baby walker available today, the seated, walking and trailer types.
 But what are the differences, and which ones are best?
 Here's the skinny.

-Seated walkers are best for younger babies, because they're going to be sitting in it with their feet hanging out of the bottom.
+Seated baby walkers are best for younger babies, because they're going to be sitting in it with their feet hanging out of the bottom.
 This supports your baby when they can't quite keep themselves upright, but still allows them to scoot around using their hanging feet, like a Flintstones car!

 Walking frames are better for older babies, because they're more like a zimmer frame, except for toddlers.
 Most babies are ready to use a walking frame from about six months old.